Adult Sheldon Quote #242

 Quote from Dr. John Sturgis

-Dr. John Sturgis: Do we?
+Dr. John Sturgis: Hmm.
+Do you know "Lollipop"?